 Crunchy, creamy, poofy plus a bit of gooey from the butterscotch sauce topping, and you can see what a perfect bite of goodness you’re getting!

-What If I Want to Make Butterscotch Cheesecake Bars?
+What If I Want to These Into Bars?

 The center will still be a bit jiggly, but the edges will be set.
 Depending on your oven, this could take anywhere from an hour to an hour and a half.